5 min read

 Intellectual property is a complicated area when dealing with one country.
 It is even more complex when dealing with multiple countries.
 Let an experienced trademark law attorney from Whitcomb Selinsky, PC help you protect your rights.

 One of the most common ways our law firm helps individuals is by correcting mistakes made during trademark filing.
 If not correctly remedied, some of these errors can potentially create problems for the mark holder.
-The United States Patent and Trademark Office has particularly complex laws regarding how trademarks should be filed and not every brand if filed correctly.
+The United States Patent and Trademark Office has particularly complex laws regarding how trademarks should be filed, and not every brand files correctly.

-To ensure a trademark is properly filed, individuals interested in filing a trademark should consider retaining the assistance of a skilled law firm and legal counsel.
+To ensure a trademark is properly filed, individuals interested in filing a trademark should consider retaining the legal advice of our experienced law firm.

 There are a variety of ways trademark filing errors are made.
 When filing a trademark, it is always a wise idea to be aware of the most common types of mistakes, including: